Setup Menus in Admin Panel

 The Early Years Foundation Stage (EYFS) is a framework for the development, learning, and care of children from birth to age five in England.
-It sets the standards for the learning, development, and care of young children, and it is used by Ofsted to inspect and regulate early years providers in England.
-The EYFS framework covers seven areas of learning and development: communication and language, physical development, personal, social and emotional development, literacy, mathematics, understanding the world, and expressive arts and design.
+It establishes criteria for young children’s learning, development, and care.
+As it serves as a tool by Ofsted to assess and regulate early years providers in England.
+The EYFS framework covers seven areas of learning and development.
+Hence, areas like Communication and language, physical development, personal, social and emotional development, literacy, mathematics, understanding the world, and expressive arts and design.

 An Introduction to the Early Years Foundation Stage